|

-an earthy, fiery, passionate Carmen, beautifully and powerfully sung.
-Livengood commanded the stage from her first entrance, with striking good looks, sexy body language
+was an earthy, fiery, passionate Carmen, beautifully and powerfully sung.
+Livengood commanded the stage from her first entrance, with striking good looks, sexy body

-and a good variety of facial expressions.
+language and a good variety of facial expressions.
 She also effectively embodied Carmen's independence and grit.
 The vocal characterization matched the visual.
-Such a variety of vocal
+Such a

 "Friday, October 25 was the role debut at The Met of VICTORIA LIVENGOOD as Carmen and what a treat it was.
 The Zeffirelli production looks pretty good.
 Ms. Livengood's

-electricity between the leads.
+major electricity between the leads.
 Ms. Livengood took her ring off and spit it at Don Jose as he holds a knife to her.
-She then walked away and laughed as Don Jose turned and
+She then walked away and laughed as Don Jose

-stabbed her.
+turned and stabbed her.
 These were great dramatic touches that I have not seen before; it really worked!
 The whole night really was a great debut.”
-Opera List Online

 The Boston Globe